-- The first study to systematically assess visually quided reaching in patients with cognitive impairment. - Includes a simple tablet-based task (lateral reaching) that could be readily translated to clinical settings to assess the presence of peripheral misreaching. - Case-control statistical tests of deficit are inherently low powered, subtle deficits of misreaching may not be detected at the level of individual patients.
+- ► The first study to systematically assess visually quided reaching in patients with cognitive impairment. - Includes a simple tablet-based task (lateral reaching) that could be readily translated to clinical settings to assess the presence of peripheral misreaching. - Case-control statistical tests of deficit are inherently low powered, so subtle deficits of reaching may not be detected at the level of individual patients.

-known to be associated with deficits of visually guided action.
-One example of such a condition is optic ataxia, an impairment of misreaching typically reflected in peripheral vision.
-Patients with optic ataxia do not often report this symptom and it is rarely assessed in clinical settings, and it can therefore go undetected.
-The changes observed in the precuneus in prodromal AD, and the link between the precuneus and optic ataxia, raise the hypothesis that optic ataxic misreaching may be detectable in patients with prodromal AD.
+damage in and around this brain area is known to be associated with deficits of visually guided action.
+One example of such a condition is optic ataxia, an impairment of misreaching typically reflected in peripheral vision.8 Patients with optic ataxia do not often report this symptom and it is rarely assessed in clinical settings, and it can therefore go undetected.
+10 The changes observed in the precuneus in prodromal AD, and the link between the precuneus and optic ataxia, raise the hypothesis that optic ataxic misreaching may be detectable in patients with prodromal AD.